intel/ccc-linux-guest-hardening-docs/source/security-spec.rst

 case the timeout is controlled by the host).
 This should be already handled by the normal timeout in smp\_call\_function\*().

+.. _sec-pci-config-space:

 PCI config space
 ----------------

 The host controls the PCI config space, so in general, any PCI config space reads are untrusted.
-Apart from hardening the generic PCI code, we plan to have a special config space filter that prevents random initcalls from accessing the PCI config space of unauthorized devices not allowed by the device filter.
+Apart from hardening the generic PCI code, there is a special pci config space filter that prevents random initcalls from accessing the PCI config space of unauthorized devices not allowed by the device filter.
 The config space filter is implemented by setting unauthorized devices to the “errored” state, which prevents any config space accesses.